Viral Meme Chorus Lyrics Prompts: 10 Templates (+ Suno Setup)

 Common mistakes

-• Action in line 3 is invisible — must be filmable on camera
+• Action in line 3 is invisible.
+It must be filmable on camera.

-• Same phrase repeated identically — swap one syllable line 2 to avoid robot feel
+• Same phrase repeated identically.
+Swap one syllable in line 2 to avoid the robot feel.

 How to push results further

-• Test by humming it after 10 minutes — if you cannot, it is not sticky enough
+• Hum it after 10 minutes.
+If you cannot, it is not sticky enough.

-• Cut line 3 down to one concrete object + one action verb; remove every other word
+• Cut line 3 down to one concrete object plus one action verb; remove every other word.

 FAQ